sigmasharp/w266/cloud/README.md

 ./setup.sh
 ```

 `setup.sh` installs Anaconda and TensorFlow.
-There are a handful of times you'll need to accept the license agreement or confirm an install path (just accept the defaults, including modifying your .bashrc file).
+There are a handful of times you'll need to accept the license agreement or confirm an install path (just accept the defaults, and allow it to modify your .bashrc file).

 Run a notebook and connect to it from your local machine
 --------------------------------------------------------